HOW MUCH DOES IT COST TO MOVE TO GERMANY?

 For the purpose of the calculator below, simply enter the total security deposit for the entire three months.

-There are still unfurnished flats out that there that will come equipped with appliances and full kitchens.
+There are still unfurnished flats out there that will come equipped with appliances and full kitchens.
 It should usually be specified in the listing and if it doesn’t seem clear, ask the landlord before signing any contracts.
+Know that if the former tenant tries to get you to buy their kitchen, you’re not obligated to do so and they will be responsible for removing the kitchen in its entirety.

-Between the rent and security deposit alone, moving into a new flat is a seriously expensive endeavour.
+Between the rent and security deposit alone, moving into a new flat is a really expensive endeavor.
 Furnishing a flat, especially when a new kitchen is required, is another heavy investment.
-We recommend giving yourself a healthy budget for this whether buying new or used.
+We recommend giving yourself a healthy budget for this, whether buying new or used.

 We also recommend buying used, as not only does it save you money, it’s better for the environment.
 Flea markets are common in Germany for finding unique and even, vintage pieces.
 You can also buy things, or score them for free, on sites like Craigslist and eBay Kleinanzeige.